claudiopanariello/SuperOM/README.md

 # OMClass
-A SuperCollider class that produces an OpenMusic files.
+A SuperCollider class that produces OpenMusic files.